-- From the CD, use Explorer to locate the D:\unform70\win directory, and double-click the setup.exe program (use Control Panel Add/Remove Programs if the system supports Terminal Services).
-If you downloaded UnForm from the Internet, simply execute the downloaded executable (use Control Panel Add/Remove programs if the system supports Terminal Services).
 Follow the on-screen prompts from the installer to install UnForm to your system.
-This will install both the uf71d.exe server program and the uf71c.exe client program.
-The client program and its associated support files will be installed in the Windows directory, enabling a command line launch without a full path, as the Windows directory is always included in the PATH environment variable. - 2.
-Click the Server Configuration option from the Start menu.
+This will install both the uf80d.exe server program and the uf80c.exe client program.
+The client program and its associated support files will be installed in the Windows directory, enabling a command line launch without a full path, as the Windows directory is always included in the PATH environment variable.

+- 2. Click the Server Configuration option from the Start menu.
 This will conditionally rename certain files and prompt for several configuration values.
 The values entered are stored in several local .ini files in the UnForm server directory.
 You can also use the Configure button from within the UnForm Server Manager. - 3.
-Click the Server Manager option from the Windows Start, Programs, UnForm 7.1 Server menu. - 4.
+Click the Server Manager option from the Windows Start, Programs, UnForm 8.0 Server menu. - 4.
 Activate the demo mode, then if desired, activate permanently, by pressing the Licensing button and using the form that displays.
 On line help is available if needed. - 5.
 Click the Start button from the Server Manager to start the server manually. - 6.
 Use the Server Version option from the Start menu to ensure the server is running properly and the client can operate from the server computer.
 The output from this command will display the version and licensing information. - 7.
-If desired, and you are running the server on Windows NT, 2000, XP or any of the Windows variants that support NT Services, you can install the server as a service by running the Install as a Service option.
+If desired, you can install the server as a service from within the Other tab in the Configure window.
 When the UnForm server is run as a service, it is automatically started when Windows boots up.
-You must start and stop the service using the Windows Services applet, found in the Control Panel Administrative Tools option.
-The UnForm Server Manager options for starting and stopping the server are disabled.
+It is generally recommended that the server first be configured and tested while running as an application, and then installed as a service after confirming successful operations.